Top 10 Crypto Exchanges in Nigeria in 2026

 Yes.
 Cryptocurrency trading is fully legal in Nigeria under ISA 2025.
 SEC regulates exchanges and licenses legitimate platforms.
 Individual ownership and trading are completely legal.
 Only unlicensed platforms face restrictions.

-2. Which exchange is best for Nigerian beginners?
+Which crypto exchange is best for Nigerian beginners?

 Quidax and Luno rank best for beginners due to simple interfaces, Nigerian-focused design, and excellent customer support.
 Both offer educational resources and straightforward processes for first purchases.